Wolox/express-wolox-logger/README.md

 ## Advanced Usage
 ### Logs for request beginning and end
 We provide an ExpressJs middleware that automatically logs when a request starts and ends.
-Simply import it an use it like any other middleware:
+Simply import it and use it like any other middleware:
 ```
-const { expressMiddleware } = require('express-wolox-logger')
+const { expressMiddleware } = require('express-wolox-logger');

 app.use(expressMiddleware);
 ```